KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

 One of the frustrations of testing out infrastructure tools is that they need an application to demonstrate their concepts.
 In this example, we'll be using a dummy application called `consul-printer`, which won't do anything except print messages based on Consul.

-To start, we'll run `lein new app consul-printer`, and end up with the basic scaffolding.
+To start, we'll run `lein new app consul-printer` and end up with some basic scaffolding.
 In `project.clj`, we'll add a few dependencies and plugins.

 ``` clojure
 :dependencies [[org.clojure/clojure "1.8.0"]